pcapexpress/pcapexpress.github.io/index.md

 ---
 # All Abord the PCAPEXPRESS

-This is a project portfolio based around developing a useful set of skills in the field of IT security.
+This is a project portfolio based around developing a useful set of skills in the field of IT security.<br>
 The Portfolio is focused on 3 main sections.

-No.1 - Using real life infections in a Pcap file form and condcting analisys using Wireshark.
+No.1 - Using real life infections in a Pcap file form and condcting analisys using Wireshark.<br>
-No.2 - Establishing a rudimentary SOC environment with Wazuh and Virtual Machines and conducting Purple Team exercises.
+No.2 - Establishing a rudimentary SOC environment with Wazuh and Virtual Machines and conducting Purple Team exercises.<br>
 No.3 - {UNDER CONSTRUCTION} Reserved for basic malware analisys and deobfuscation.
-Exiting Stuff!!!
+Exiting Stuff!!!<br>

 ---
 ## [Andy Anderson] | Aspiring Cybersecurity Analyst